Teacher of the Year

 - Encourage greater participation in building a strong community-school partnership.

-Teachers of the Year are selected competitively through five cycles: school, district, region, grand division, and state in three grade bands: pre-k–4, 5–8, and 9–12.
+Teachers of the Year are selected competitively through five cycles: school, district, region, grand division, and state in three grade bands: pre-k, elementary, middle and high school.
 Please note that these levels refer to the grade(s) taught by the teacher and not to the grade structure or designation of the school.

 Teachers selected at each cycle receive local recognition and awards underwritten by local sources.
 State recognition and awards include a banquet honoring the nine region-level Teachers of the Year.